edibotopic/wiki-backup-test/documentation/diataxis.md

 Instead, they help develop understanding.

 For example, an explanation of when it is appropriate to use containers instead of virtual machines.

+---

+> Trying to contribute a how-to guide, which also functions as an explanation, and a reference, can be very demanding.
+Identifying the Diataxis type can help you stay focused on the key information.{.is-success}